 If you struggle with similar fears, tackle them head-on.
 What’s the worst-case scenario?
 What WILL happen if you need it again someday?
 How will you react?
 Be as specific as possible—the details will help you feel less afraid and empower you to make confident decisions.

 I know how hard it is when there’s an ocean between where you are and where you want to be.
-You want to see overnight results and when you don’t, you feel discouraged.
+You want to see overnight results, and when you don’t, you feel discouraged.

 Think about how much time you realistically have available for decluttering and set small goals.
 Then when you achieve them, you’ll feel good about the progress you’ve made instead of feeling like you’re falling behind.

 As I’ve already mentioned, decision fatigue is a real thing.
-When we have a lot of decisions to make, our brains get tired and we end up feeling “stuck”.
+When we have a lot of decisions to make, our brains get tired, and we end up feeling “stuck”.

-Of course, if it works for you then that’s great!
-But if you’re in the same boat, try this out this question instead:
+Marie Kondo famously encouraged us all to ask, “Does this spark joy?” but this question never resonated with me.
+Of course, if it works for you, then that’s great!
+But if you’re in the same boat, try out this question instead:

 How does this item add value to my life?

-Finally, if you’re struggling to declutter a particular item, then I highly encourage you to talk about the challenges you’re experiencing.
+If you’re struggling to declutter a particular item, then I highly encourage you to talk about the challenges you’re experiencing.

 Why?
 Because clutter thrives in secrecy.
 The more you try and hide it, the more power it has over you.
-It’s a bit like the monster that lives under your child’s bed … it’s scary in the dark but the fear goes away when you turn on the light.
+It’s a bit like the monster that lives under your child’s bed … it’s scary in the dark, but the fear goes away when you turn on the light.

 Do the same with your clutter.
 “Turn on the light” by talking about it with friends or even by exploring your feelings in a journal.
 I think you might be surprised by how an honest conversation can completely change the way you feel—and in turn, empower you to move forward.